 Calcium ions also change the intracellular surface of the membrane so that the acrosome fuses with the cell membrane and readily releases its enzymes.
-The sperm is able to penetrate the granulosa cells layer and the zona pallucida.
+The sperm is able to penetrate the granulosa cells layer and the zona pellucida.

-The hyaluronic acid, which acts as intercellular cement for the granulosa cells is broken down by the hyaluronidase enzyme.
+The hyaluronic acid, which acts as intercellular cement for the granulosa cells, is broken down by the hyaluronidase enzyme.
 Similarly, other proteins are broken down by the proteolytic enzymes present in the acrosome.

 Within the next 30 minutes, the cell membranes of the oocytes and the sperm fuse.
 The genetic material of the sperm enters the oocyte and fertilization takes place.

-These cortical granules permeate through the holes produced by the acrosomal enzymes in the zona pallucida, thereby sealing off the passage for other sperms.
+These cortical granules permeate through the holes produced by the acrosomal enzymes in the zona pellucida, thereby sealing off the passage for other sperms.
 This prevents polyspermy.
 It is also believed that as soon as fertilization takes place, the cell membrane of the oocyte undergoes depolarization, further preventing the fusion of the egg with multiple sperms.